jamiebullock/LibXtract/README.md

 ## Installation

-If you are installing from SVN first run:
+If you are installing from a GIT clone, first run:

     sh autogen.sh